-Soft vegan healthy sugar cookies made with coconut oil are beautifully colored pink naturally from beets!
-A gluten free cookie you can feel good about eating and pretty enough for Valentine’s Day!
+Healthy vegan sugar cookies made with coconut oil and beautifully colored pink naturally from beets!
+Gluten-free beet cookies you can feel good about eating and pretty enough for Valentine's Day!

 Since it is almost Valentine's Day I thought I would give you a pretty pink healthy cookie to enjoy and give to your loves!
 These healthy sugar cookies are vegan and really easy to make in a blender in less than 20 minutes!

+Preferably roasted beets.
 Instead of just using beet juice, I decided to use the whole roasted beet to add extra nutritional value to our sweet treats!
-Make sure when making these healthy sugar cookies to roast the beets first and remove the skins.
-If you use raw beets it may add chunks to the dough and that – in my opinion- will not be as aesthetically pleasing:-)
+Make sure when making these healthy sugar cookies to roast the beets first and then remove the skins.
+For convenience, you can also purchase them already roasted at your local grocery store.
+If you use raw beets it may add chunks to the dough and that - in my opinion- will not be as aesthetically pleasing:-)

-I made these with pre-made roasted beets from the grocery store.
-If you can’t find them already roasted you can easily roast them by covering them in foil and baking at 400 degrees F. for about 30-45 minutes (depending how large the beets are).
+I made these beet cookies with pre-made roasted beets from a store close to my sister's house, and also get them from Trader Joe's.
+If you can't find them already roasted you can easily roast them by covering them in foil and baking at 400 degrees F. for about 30-45 minutes (depending how large the beets are).
 You will know when they are done if they are soft in the center when poked with a fork.
 Let the roasted beets cool for a bit then remove the skins before using.

-These base of these healthy sugar cookies is similar to these vegan gluten free sugar cookies only there is more flour to compensate for the extra liquid from the vegetable.
+These base of these cookies is similar to these vegan gluten free sugar cookies only there is more flour to compensate for the extra liquid from the vegetable.

-Guess what else?
 The icing is also vegan and naturally colored with beet juice!
-Yes!

 How to make natural dyed icing?
 It's super easy if you have colorful vegetables and fruits on hand.
 To make this royal cookie icing combine 1 cup of confectioners sugar with 1 tablespoon of cassava fructose free sweetener (or light corn syrup) and 1 tablespoon of coconut milk.
 Then drip in a few drops or about 1 teaspoon of beet juice from the roasted beets.
 Mix it really well even though it will be super thick for a while.
 Eventually if you mix it enough it will turn into a beautiful silky light pink icing.

-You might be wondering what Cassava sweetener is, but it is a new sugar that has no artificial sweeteners in it and is naturally made from Cassava root, also known as tapioca.
-It has a similar consistency as corn syrup or honey (only it is slightly not as thick) and I like to use it in place.
+You might be wondering what Cassava sweetener is.
+It is a new sugar that has no artificial sweeteners in it and is naturally made from Cassava root, also known as tapioca.
+It has a similar consistency as corn syrup or honey (only it is slightly not as thick) which can be used it in its place.

-Haha- I sound super vegan there, but I am not!
-Although over the years I formed a more plant based diet and try to avoid dairy as much as possible.
-Eggs I love to eat but mostly I love that these healthy sugar cookie recipes are all so easy to whip up!
+Over the years I have developed a more plant based diet and try to avoid dairy and animal products as much as possible.
+Eggs I love to eat but mostly I love that these beet cookies are so easy to whip up!
 Not to mention I can eat the cookie dough while doing so:-)